tzolkowski96/portfolio/README.md

 - 🔄 Automatic redirection after configurable delay
 - ✋ Option to cancel automatic redirect
 - 📋 One-click URL copying functionality
+- 📱 **QR Code Display:** Shows a QR code for the destination URL for easy scanning on mobile devices.
 - 🔌 Offline detection and handling
 - 🌓 **Manual & Automatic Theme Switching:** Supports system preference (light/dark) and allows users to toggle manually.
 Preference is saved in `localStorage`.
 - ♿ Fully accessible with keyboard navigation and screen reader support